shingtat/Altizure-VR/README.md

 1. Node JS
 2. Socket.io

-In order to get things running:
+In order to get things running: \n
 1. Go to directory using terminal with all the downloaded folders
 2. Run Npm init (gets package.json file)
 3. Run Npm install express (installs the library files)